 A lack of transparency meant that in the past, the Chinese public remained unaware of serious and long-standing soil pollution issues.
 In 2005, the Ministry of Environmental Protection and the Ministry of Land and Resources started an eight-year nationwide survey of soil pollution – only for the MEP to refuse to release the data and methodology used, describing them as “state secrets”.
 The survey cost one billion yuan (US$144 million) and the failure to publish the data has come in for fierce criticism.

 The new law will see the creation of a system for sharing soil environmental information.
 This may finally make information on soil pollution available to the public.

 National surveys of soil pollution will become regular events as the new law requires one at least every decade.
 Zhong Bin told thepaper.cn that the findings of the surveys would be made public.
-But he also pointed out that the location of specific testing sites will not be revealed, to prevent interference with the survey through site-specific remediation.
+But he also pointed out that the location of specific testing sites would not be revealed to prevent interference with the survey through site-specific remediation.

 These comments from an official responsible for soil pollution indicate that China’s efforts to tackle the problem face complex challenges.
 But Cao Zuonan, of the Department of Geosciences at the University of Tuebingen in Germany, says: “Just the existence of the law is a breakthrough.
 It’s a new start for the prevention, control and remediation of soil pollution in China and worth looking forward to.”